pelme/htpy/docs/index.md

 is not possible without special tooling or debuggers.
 Debugging code written with htpy works with any Python debugger and gives usable stack traces.

-### Tooling
-We are big fans of black to format our code.
-There are formatters that formats templates but we have found them lacking compared to tools like black.

 Many editors provide "goto definition".
 These often does not work reliably with templates.

+### Tooling
+Black is a very popular code formatter for Python.
+There are formatters that formats templates but we have found them lacking compared to tools like Black.

 ### Extending
 Extending a template system with custom tags and filters requires learning about